A simulation model investigation of neutron-oxygen inelastic scattering and subsequent nucleus deexcitation based on experimental data: Result

 Table~\ref{tab:deex} shows a summary of the chi-squared evaluation based on Eq.~\ref{eq:chi2} in each model.
-Because the pull values were similar between the results due to the common cascade model (\verb|INCL++|), the chi-squared values were only displayed in order to mainly compare the spectral shapes.
-NucDeEx shows better agreement with the data at each beam energy than G4PreCompoundModel does.
-In particular, clear differences can be seen between the models in the range of 5000 and 6000~keV at the spectra from the 80 and 250~MeV beam, resulting in the large chi-squared value.
-The gamma-ray from the 3/2-hole state of ${}^{15}\mathrm{N}$ (6.32 MeV) contributes to this range as events of single and double escape gamma-ray according to the analyses~\cite{E487, E525}.
-This validates the performance of NucDeEx as a deexcitation simulator worth using a replacement of the provided models available in Geant4.
+Because the pull values were similar between the results due to the common cascade model (INCL++), the chi-squared values were only displayed in order to compare the spectral shapes mainly.
+NucDeEx shows better agreement with the data at each beam energy than \seqsplit{G4PreCompoundModel}.
+In particular, clear differences can be seen between the models in the range of 5,000 and 6,000~keV, resulting in the large chi-squared value.
+The gamma-ray from the 3/2-hole state of ${}^{15}\mathrm{N}$ (6.32 MeV) contributes to this range by its single and double escape components~\cite{E487, E525}.
+This validates the performance of NucDeEx as a deexcitation simulator worth using as a replacement for the models available in Geant4.

-As discussed in~\cite{nucdeex}, NucDeEx shows the best or comparable prediction in the aspect of particle emission from deexcitation in addition to the gamma-ray emission spectra.
-Therefore, it is anticipated that uncertainties on the neutrino interaction will be improved with the better prediction of the final state particles from nuclear deexcitation in both the primary and secondary interaction by NucDeEx.